cl4es/cl4es.github.io/_posts/2019-11-20-OpenJDK-Startup-Update.md

 ### Hello World(s)

 I've previously blogged about improvements to Hello World from [java 8 through 11](https://cl4es.github.io/2018/11/29/OpenJDK-Startup-From-8-Through-11.html), [java 8 through 12](https://cl4es.github.io/2018/12/28/Preview-OpenJDK-12-Startup.html), so I guess it's only fair to start off with a refreshed look at where we're at.
 I'll leave out JDK 10 and 12, since they have been superseded by 11 (LTS) and 13, respectively.
-I'll keep JDK 9 around, since although it's also been superseded it's also the last major release and a midpoint between JDK 8 and the rest.
+I'll keep JDK 9 around, since although it's also been superseded it's the last major release under the old release model.

 Without any tuning or preparation of the JDKs, this is the startup numbers I get today for the Hello World, Hello Lambda and Hello Concat samples on my machine: